The Intrepid Warrior:

 • December 10, 2014 – War against Syria Is Immoral and Unlawful

 The Intrepid Warrior

-Dick Black was elected as the State Senator from Virginia’s 13th District in 2011.
-His district includes parts of Loudoun and Prince William Counties.
+Dick Black served as State Senator from Virginia’s 13th District from 2012 until retiring in 2020.
+His district included parts of Loudoun and Prince William Counties.
 He previously served in the Virginia House of Delegates from 1998 to 2006.

 He has received the Samuel Adams Award for Leadership in Government; the Brent Society Distinguished Service Award for defending life, marriage and family values; the Project Michael Award for protecting unborn children; and the Lamplighter Award for defending human life.